XRPLF/XRPL-Standards/XLS-30/README.md

 The **`AMM`** ledger entry contains the following fields for the **`AccountRoot`** object that represents the AMM instance.

 1. **`AccountID`** specifies the ID of the `AccountRoot` object associated with this `AMM` ledger entry.
 2. **`TradingFee`** specifies the fee, in basis point, to be charged to the traders for the trades executed against this AMM instance.
 Valid values for this field are between 0 and 1000 inclusive.
 A value of 1 is equivalent to 1/10 bps or 0.001%, allowing trading fee between 0% and 1%.
 Trading fee is a percentage of the trade size.
-It is charged on the asset being deposited for the `AMMDeposit` (if applicable) and `Payment` transactions and on the asset being withdrawan for the `AMMWithdraw` (if applicable) transaction.
+It is charged on the asset being deposited for the `AMMDeposit` (if applicable) and `Payment` transactions and on the asset being withdrawn for the `AMMWithdraw` (if applicable) transaction.
 This fee is added to the AMM instance's pools and is distributed to the LPs in proportion to the `LPTokens` upon liquidity removal.

 3. **`VoteSlots`** represents an array of `Vote` objects.
 4. **`AuctionSlot`** represents the `Auction` object.